-Chhattisgarh: Over 15 suspected Maoists killed in gunfight with security forces in Bijapur
+Chhattisgarh: 22 suspected Maoists killed in gunfight with security forces in Bijapur

-More than 15 suspected Maoists were killed on Wednesday in a gunfight with security forces in the forests of Chhattisgarh’s Bijapur district, PTI reported quoting an unidentified police officer.
+At least 22 suspected Maoists were killed on Wednesday in a gunfight with security forces in the forests of Chhattisgarh’s Bijapur district, ANI reported quoting an unidentified police officer.

 This is arguably the largest anti-Maoist operation launched by Indian security forces, and comes at a time when the insurgent Communist Party of India (Maoist) has repeatedly expressed its willingness to participate in peace talks.